plone/documentation/docs/contributing/first-time.md

 -   {ref}`tried a Plone demo <install-index-getting-started-label>`
 -   {doc}`installed Plone <../install/index>` on your development machine
+-   worked on a Plone project, even if it is just for fun
 -   worked through some trainings, such as the recommended:
     -   {doc}`training:mastering-plone/index`
     -   {doc}`training:voltohandson/index`